 One tablet must be taken every day for as long as you wish to combat hair loss and improvement is usually seen at 4-6 months.
 Finasteride cannot provide a permanent cure for hair loss, so if you stop taking it, your hair loss will resume.
 Any new hair that has grown will likely fall out after you have stopped taking Finasteride.

 What is the dosage of Finasteride 1mg?

-It is important to be aware of the potential side effects of Propecia/Finasteride which may be uncommon or rare but can be significant if they do occur: decreased libido, erectile dysfunction (possibly persistent), breast tenderness and enlargement (possibly contributing to male breast cancer, any breast changes should be reported to your GP immediately) are possible side effects.
+It's important to be aware of the potential side effects of Propecia/Finasteride which may be uncommon or rare but can be significant if they do occur:

 Can I buy Finasteride 1mg online?

 Finasteride 1mg can be prescribed privately by your GP, as well as online via our Online Doctor hair loss clinic.
 Following a simple online assessment, the online doctor will be able to assess whether Finasteride is the best hair loss option for you.
 If so, it can be sent out in discreet packaging or for Click & Collect at your local LloydsPharmacy.

 DHT stands for dihydrotestosterone, which is a form of testosterone.
 Male pattern hair loss is caused by a very sensitive reaction to DHT.
 Dihydrotestosterone halts nutrients from being absorbed by hair follicles, which causes them to shrink and eventually fall out.
 In these cases, Finasteride can be prescribed to act as a DHT blocker.